-V. RECRUITMENT STANDARDS
+V. RECRUITMENT STANDARDS:

-Knowledges, Skills, and Abilities - General knowledge of the principles of data input, processing and output.
+Knowledges, Skills and Abilities - General knowledge of the principles of data input, processing and output.
 General knowledge of the hardware and software utilized.
-Ability to type for data entry.
 Ability to communicate effectively.
 Ability to work under time constraints and other demands.
 Ability to establish and maintain effective working relationships.

-Minimum Training and Experience Requirements - Graduation from high school and two years of office support experience including one year in a data processing environment such as data entry or data control; or an equivalent combination of training and experience.
-(Specific knowledge of the particular hardware and software utilized may be required.).
+Minimum Training and Experience Requirements - Graduation from high school and three years of office support experience including one year in a data processing environment such as data entry or data control; or an equivalent combination of training and experience.
+(Specific knowledge of the particular hardware and software utilized may be required.)